All Leaks Count, Some Count More: Interpretable Temporal Contamination Detection and Mitigation in LLM Backtesting: Introduction

 \section{Introduction}

-Large language models have demonstrated remarkable capabilities across diverse prediction tasks~\citep{brown2020language}, from forecasting legal outcomes to estimating financial metrics~\citep{wu2023bloomberggpt}.
-A natural question is whether these models can accurately predict \emph{future} events.
-Answering this requires \emph{backtesting}---evaluating models on historical events where ground truth is available~\citep{bailey2014determining}.
-The implicit contract is that models reason using only information available at a specified past date $t_{\text{ref}}$, simulating the epistemic state of an observer at that time.
+LLMs have demonstrated strong prediction capabilities across domains from legal outcomes to financial metrics~\citep{brown2020language,wu2023bloomberggpt}, raising the question of whether they can accuratelyforecast \emph{future} events.
+Answering this requires \emph{backtesting}---evaluating on historical events where ground truth is known~\citep{bailey2014determining}---under the assumption that models reason only from information available at a reference date $t_{\text{ref}}$.

-However, LLMs pose a fundamental challenge to this paradigm.
-Models trained on web-scale corpora inevitably encode information about events occurring \emph{after} $t_{\text{ref}}$.
-When predicting the outcome, an LLM may inadvertently ``recall'' the actual ruling from its training data, producing accurate predictions through illegitimate means.
-This problem---variously termed \emph{temporal contamination}~\citep{iclr2026forecasting}, \emph{lookahead bias}~\citep{sarkar2025lookahead}, or \emph{temporal knowledge leakage}---has emerged as a critical concern for LLM-based forecasting.
-Unlike training data leakage that exposes memorized content~\citep{carlini2021extracting,lukas2023analyzing}, temporal leakage manifests subtly through parametric memory, making detection non-trivial.
-Recent work has examined temporal blind spots~\citep{wallat2024temporal} and knowledge evolution~\citep{zhu-etal-2025-evolvebench,chenghaozhu2025your} in LLMs, while concurrent studies~\citep{li2025profit,yu2025livetradebench} identify substantial leakage in financial forecasting.
-Yet existing approaches lack fine-grained attribution of \emph{which} information constitutes leakage and \emph{how much} it influences predictions.
+Models pretrained on web-scale corpora inevitably encode events after $t_{\text{ref}}$, so an LLM may ``recall'' outcomes from training data, producing accurate but illegitimate predictions---a problem termed \emph{temporal knowledge leakage}~\citep{iclr2026forecasting,sarkar2025lookahead}.
+Retrieval compounds the risk: even with date filters, post-cutoff content passes through unreliable metadata~\citep{ellahib2026datefilter}.
+Recent efforts---train-time temporal partitioning~\citep{drinkall2024timemachine,he2025chronogpt}, benchmark contamination audits~\citep{forecastbench2025}, and memorization detection~\citep{carlini2021extracting,jiang2024contamination}---mitigate aspects of this problem, yet none provides fine-grained attribution of \emph{which} information constitutes leakage and \emph{how much} it influences predictions.

-We introduce a claim-level framework for detecting, quantifying, and preventing temporal knowledge leakage.
-Our approach decomposes model rationales into atomic claims, each of which is a temporal verifiable assertion, and analyzes each claim's temporal provenance.
-A key insight is that certain claim types have \emph{deterministic leakage status}.
-Claims stating the prediction target are leaked by definition; established background knowledge is timeless and never leaked.
-This property enables category-based optimization that improves detection accuracy and reduces verification cost.
-To measure severity, we observe that leaked claims vary in their influence on predictions: some affect the outcome minimally, while others drive the decision critically.
-Applying Shapley values~\citep{shapley1953value,lundberg2017unified} to quantify each claim's marginal contribution, we derive \textbf{Shapley-DCLR} (\textbf{Shapley}-weighted \textbf{D}ecision-\textbf{C}ritical \textbf{L}eakage \textbf{R}ate)---an interpretable metric capturing what fraction of decision-driving reasoning derives from leaked information.